Adrian Lamo: Personal life and death

 Lamo was known as the "Homeless Hacker" for his reportedly transient lifestyle, claiming that he spent much of his travels couch-surfing, squatting in abandoned buildings, and traveling to Internet cafés, libraries, and universities to investigate networks, sometimes exploiting security holes.
-He usually preferred sleeping on couches, and when he did sleep on beds, he didn't sleep under covers.
-He would also often wander through homes and offices in the middle of the night, by the light of a flashlight.
+He usually preferred sleeping on couches, and when he did sleep on beds, he did not sleep under covers.
+He also often wandered through homes and offices in the middle of the night, by the light of a flashlight.

 Lamo was bisexual and volunteered for the gay and lesbian media firm PlanetOut Inc. in the mid-1990s.
-In 1998, Lamo was appointed to the Lesbian, Gay, Bisexual, Transgender, Queer and Questioning Youth Task Force by the San Francisco Board of Supervisors.
+In 1998, he was appointed to the Lesbian, Gay, Bisexual, Transgender, Queer and Questioning Youth Task Force by the San Francisco Board of Supervisors.

-Lamo used a wide variety of supplements and drugs throughout his life.
+Lamo used a wide variety of supplements and drugs.
 His wife, Lauren Fisher, called his drug use "body hacking".
-One of Lamo's preferred supplements was kratom, which he used as a less-dangerous alternative to opioids.
+One of Lamo's preferred supplements was 'kratom' (Mitragyna speciosa), which he used as a less-dangerous alternative to opioids.
 In 2001, he overdosed on prescription amphetamines.
 After he turned in Manning, his drug use escalated, but he later claimed that he was in recovery.

-In a 2004 interview with Wired, an ex-girlfriend of Lamo's described him as "very controlling", alleging "he carried a stun gun, which he used on me".
+In a 2004 interview with Wired, an ex-girlfriend of Lamo's called him "very controlling", alleging "he carried a stun gun, which he used on me".
 The same article claimed a court had issued a restraining order against Lamo; he disputed the claim, writing: "I have never been subject to a restraining order in my life".

 Lamo said in a Wired article that, in May 2010, after he reported the theft of his backpack, an investigating officer noted unusual behavior and placed him under a 72-hour involuntary psychiatric hold, which was extended to a nine-day hold.
 Lamo said he was diagnosed with Asperger syndrome at the psychiatric ward.

 For a period of time in March 2011, Lamo was allegedly "in hiding", claiming that his "life was under threat" after turning in Manning.

-Lamo died on March 14, 2018, in Wichita, Kansas, at the age of 37.
+Lamo died on March 14, 2018, in Wichita, Kansas, at age 37.
 Nearly three months later, the Sedgwick County Regional Forensic Science Center reported that "Despite a complete autopsy and supplemental testing, no definitive cause of death was identified."
-However, many bottles of pills were found in his home.
-Several of the pills found there were known to cause severe health problems when combined with kratom.
+Many bottles of pills were found in his home, some of which were known to cause severe health problems when combined with kratom.
 As a result, evidence points to an accidental death due to drug abuse.